anondissertation/Dissertation/README.md

 Content:

 - 3190F.pdf: submitted write-up
 - Dissertation_draft_4.pdf: a more complete version which had to be cut to meet the word limit.
 The used software package versions are documented on the last page with academic references given in the Bibliography.
+Table 5 in this document shows the Mean, APE and OLS estimates (and statistical significance) results discussed in Section 6.2 (Preliminary Analysis) of the submitted version
 - ATE results.csv: granular results for ATE (Table 2)
 - CATE results.csv: granular results for CATE (Table4)
 - Variable importances.csv: OLS, Permutation Importance and SHAP for real data (Section 6.2)